${\mathbb P}^1$-gluing for local complete intersections: A bijection

-\rmk Let $R$ be a commutative Noetherian ring of dimension $d$.
-Let $n$ be an integer such that $2n\geq d+3$.
-The $n$-th Euler class group $E^n(R)$ has been defined in this case as well (see \cite{brs3} for $n=d\geq 2$, and \cite{brs4} for $3\leq d\leq 2n-3$).
+\rmk Let $R$ be a commutative Noetherian ring of dimension $d\geq 2$ which is not necessarily regular.
+The $d$-th Euler class group $E^d(R)$ has been defined in this case as well (see \cite{brs3}).
 Further, following the same set of arguments as above, one can define a well-defined set-theoretic map $\theta:E^d(R)\longrightarrow \pi_0(Q_{2d}(R))$.
 This map is surjective but is not injective in general.
 In fact, even if $R$ is an affine algebra over an algebraically closed field, $\theta$ may not be injective.
 The issue here is smoothness.
 We elaborate with an example.

 The following example of Bhatwadekar, based on an example constructed by Bhatwadekar, Mohan Kumar and Srinivas \cite[Example 6.4]{brs1}, appeared in \cite{dk}.
 We recall it verbatim.

 \begin{example} (Bhatwadekar) Let